nguyenank/shot-plotter/README.md

 The default number of events per table page can be modified by changing the number in the field labelled _Rows Per Table Page_.
 The default number is 10; the number must be an integer between 1 and 999 (inclusive).

+Special details can be added, which are details that do not take inputs but are specially calculated.
+Currently there a 3 types of special details:

-Using the _Enable 2-Location Events_ toggle, the ability to have 2-location events can be enabled.
+-   **2-Location Events:** Using the _Enable 2-Location Events_ toggle, the ability to have 2-location events can be enabled.
 When enabled, _X2_ and _Y2_ details are added to the list of details.
 Like the _X_ and _Y_ details, the _X2_ and _Y2_ details cannot be hidden or deleted.
+-   **Distance:** For 1-location events, this detail will be the distance between the event and the closest net/hoop/end zone line center/etc. For 2-location events, this detail will be the be the distance between the two indicated locations.
+-   **Shot Value (basketball only):** This detail is the number of points (2 or 3) a shot from the indicated location would be worth.
+For 2-location events, it will be the number of points for the second location.

 Default details can be restored by clicking on the _Reset to Defaults_ button.